 Important

-Please note that SSH is a potent tool, and advanced users use it.
-Executing wrong instructions may break your website and delete the critical files; therefore, we recommend using it with extra care and always take a backup of the application you are working on or take a whole server backup always to restore if needed.
+• SSH is a potent tool, and advanced users use it.
+Executing wrong instructions may break your website and delete the critical files; therefore, we recommend using it with extra care and always taking a backup of the application you are working on or taking a whole server backup always to restore if needed.

 SFTP — Initiating Connection